DanShappir/Seq/README.md

 1. If the argument is a regular function (not a generator) then use it as described above
 2. Otherwise use *Sequences.toGenerator* to create a generator from the argument
-3. The create a filter function using that tries to match its argument to all the generated values
+3. Create a filter function using that generator that tries to match its argument to all the generated values

 For example:
 ```javascript